terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.3 Falling for the hype can cost you... dearly**

-Falling for AI hype (as a product dev or consumer) will cost you dearly. **"No more programmers"** (Jensen Huang), **"no more workers"** (Musk, the colonizer of Mars), **"we must pause AI development because its not safe"** (Anthropic CEO), **"AI already has emotions"** (Nobel and Turing prize winner Jeffrey Hinton) etc etc. The general public has no idea how AI really works.
-Fertile ground for con artists.
+**"No more programmers"** (Jensen Huang), **"no more workers", "self-driving cars will be ready next year"** (Musk, the battery powered car king and colonizer of Mars ), **"we must pause AI development because its not safe"** (Anthropic CEO), **"AI already has emotions"** (Nobel and Turing prize winner Jeffrey Hinton) etc etc. These con artists say such things because they know the general public has no idea how AI really works.
+Such hype can cost you, sometime dearly (in the case of "self-driving" cars).

-They are saying such nonsense for one reason: To scam you.

-If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip. **But AI is not intelligent.
-AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
-AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality.

 <!-- **AI is a security risk**.
 The core NN in AI has what are often referred to as "hidden layers" that perform the massive brute-force number crunching to generate "intelligent" output. **It's impossible (even for AI) to determine how a NN has been programmed by analyzing the parameter settings in these layers**. -->